liupeirong/MLOpsManufacturing/samples/non-python-preprocess/README.md

 __Change the command line call in the Wrapper script__

 >Assumption: Input pictures are all jpg and output pictures should be 100x100.
-Input dataset is <http://download.tensorflow.org/example_images/flower_photos.tgz>, only convert the subfolder daisy will be resized.
+Input dataset is <http://download.tensorflow.org/example_images/flower_photos.tgz>, only the subfolder `daisy` will be resized.

 Changing the command to: